-It was a bit hard to label in the picture but the little spattering of snow you see drifting down the screen is more important than it looks as it shows you how hard the wind is blowing and in which direction.
-The strength and direction of the wind affects the flight of your snowballs so it is a good habit to glance up from scanning for targets every now and then to check on it.
-While the wind doesn't really have very much affect on the snowballs you throw at targets that pop up over the wall, it plays a bigger role when you start chucking them at Dieter.
-But we shall get to that little fellow later, for now we shall focus on the little beggars who taunt you to try and hit them.
+While most of the important features are labelled above, one important feature is not: the little spattering of snow you see drifting down the screen.
+This is more important than it looks as it shows you how hard the wind is blowing and in which direction, which affects the flight of your snowballs.
+While the wind doesn't really have very much effect on the snowballs you throw at targets that pop up over the wall, it plays a bigger role when you start chucking them at Dieter, which we'll get to later.

 What To Aim For

 Not everybody that sticks their face over the wall is fair game to get a snowball in their chops, however much they seem to be asking for it.

 Any of these guys above are fair game; they will pop up from behind the wall at random and hover to and fro for a few seconds before disappearing from view again.
 At the beginning of the game they will hang around for a good few seconds, but as you get into later levels they pop up and then vanish much faster.
 If you manage to hit them directly in the face then you will earn yourself 10 points, however if your aim is a little off but you still manage to hit them then you will be awarded 5 points instead.
 Keep an eye out for the Meepits; they're a smaller target and so harder to hit but a direct hit on them will give you 20 points, with an indirect hit earning you 10 points.